Compare balance transfer credit cards

 2. Compare balance transfer credit cards

 You can do this with Compare the Market.
-Simply tell us a few details about your finances to see which cards you’re likely to be accepted for.
+Simply give us a few details and we’ll show you which balance transfer cards you’re likely to be accepted for.
 We carry out a soft credit search, which won’t impact your credit score.

 3. Apply for a 0% balance transfer card

-If there’s a card you’re interested in and eligible for, you can make a full application.
-The card provider will carry out a credit check to see whether you’re a reliable borrower.
+Apply for the card of your choice.
+The card provider will carry out a full credit check to see whether you’re a reliable borrower.

 If you’re accepted, you’ll need to tell the provider how much you want to transfer.
 Your new card provider will organise the balance transfer, but you’ll need to keep up repayments on your old card until the transfer is complete.